tcrain/cons/notes/cloudbench.md

 This will launch the set of nodes, update the files from git, and copy the binaries.
 The input options are similar to the ones described above.

+**Note that `$branch` is only used if making a new image.
+For the benchmark the files will be synched with the local node, and the binares will be built on the remote machine.**

 Note that the command stores the configuration for the test in the local file `.lastjustsetup`, so you can only run one configuration at a time.